joost-morsink/FF-admin-module/doc/arch/overview.md

 We break this down into the following categories:

 * Administration of new donations, charities and investment options.
+  Charities can be detected from the import, but need more information, investment options should be added manually.
+  Both operations should be supported by the application.

 * Conversion day calculations and administration.

-    * The first conversion day logic should pertain to the investing of newly donated money into investment options.
+  * The first conversion day logic should pertain to the liquidation of stocks from the investment funds with the ultimate goal of making a money transfer to the selected charities.

-    * The second conversion day logic should pertain to the withdrawal of money from the funds with the goal of making a gift to the selected charities.
+  * The second conversion day logic should pertain to the allocation of newly donated money into investment options, and consequently investing the money in the investment funds.